polymorphic/tesla-model-y-checklist/README.md

 (there are no empty holes) and all metal pins (2 in each front wheel well, 4 in each rear wheel well) are present and properly attached.
 > * __Photo:__ [threaded pins with and without plastic nuts](https://imgur.com/6KqcVg4)
 > * __Fix:__ mobile service can fix it in minutes
+- [ ] Check alignment and gaps around headlights, trunk arms, roof, and frunk
+- [ ] Check for scratches, dents, or missing components under the vehicle.

 ### Unlocked